-- through intravenous routes such as transfusions of infected blood or the use of contaminated needles, including among people who inject drugs, tattooing and acupuncture.
-(Needle stick injury, pose a high risk of transmission especially among medical personnel) - Additionally, transmission can occur through close personal contact, including sexual intercourse, particularly among men who have sex with men (MSM). - 3.
-Vertically: mother to baby, during or soon after birth.
+Transmission: transmitted through intravenous routes such as transfusions of infected blood or the use of contaminated needles, including among people who inject drugs.
+It may also spread via practices, such as tattooing and acupuncture.
+Additionally, transmission can occur through close personal contact, including sexual intercourse, particularly among men who have sex with men (MSM).